jeffreyjrj1/Poker-Hands/README.md

   - Need to work on Access modifiers for methods in class. (too many public methods that could be private)

 Features:
+  - PlayerHands class intended for comparing multiple hands.
+Valid class exist but not currently in use.
   - Allow a player to replace cards in hand.
   - Add more ranks such as royal flush etc.
   - ______